Dolní Dvořiště: Etymology

 The German name Haid means 'pine forest'.
 The Latin name Merica, which appears in the oldest documents, is a translation of the German name.
 From the 14th century, the Czech name Dvořiště appears (derived from the word dvůr, i.e. 'court').
-The attribute Dolní in Czech and Unter- in German means 'lower' and served to distinguish it from the nearby village with the same name.
+The prefix Dolní in Czech and Unter- in German means 'lower' and served to distinguish it from the nearby village with the same name.